hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 Determine which hosts should allow administrative commands or job submission/observation.
 It is possible for hosts to serve as both administration and submission hosts.
-Hosts that do not serve as either administration or submission hosts cannot be used to execute Open Grid Engine commands.
+Hosts that do not serve as either administration or submission hosts cannot be used to execute xxQS_NAMExx commands.

 During installation, you can specify a file containing hostnames that should be configured as administration hosts, but it is also possible to define these hosts manually if such a file is not present.